Multimodal Diffusion Forcing for Forceful Manipulation: Experiments

 \subsection{Real-World Car Maintenance Manipulation Tasks}

 We further evaluate our method on two challenging real-world car-maintenance tasks on a real vehicle engine with a 7 DoF Kuka LBR iiwa arm and Robotiq 3F gripper.

 \textbf{Oil Cap Installation} A KUKA robot is required to install an oil cap in the oil filler port.
-Due to the challenging multistage nature of this task, we grade this task with three partial-credit checkpoints: alignment (0.5 pt), insertion and rotation (0.75 pt), and cap fully locked (1.0 pt).
+We grade this task with three partial-credit checkpoints: alignment (0.5 pt), insertion and rotation (0.75 pt), and cap fully locked (1.0 pt).

 \textbf{Oil Cap Removal} A KUKA robot is required to completely remove a locked oil cap from the filler port.
 Similar to the Installation task, we grade this task with four partial-credit checkpoints: alignment (0.25pt), grip (0.5pt), rotation to cap unlocked state (0.75pt), and removal (1.0pt).